NaturalIntelligence/imglab/README.md

 * Fix Face++ API draw
 * export to file (ptn,xml,fpp)
 * export to dlib compatible file
+* save data of currently open file for editing
 * load points from a file
 * Image scalling
 * filter for (un)labelled images
 * Resizable box
-* Tool to draw points in straight line (eg nose, chin, eyebrows' center)
 * API compatible landmark label
 * Show dlib, face++ specific point schemes
 * show face++ labeles instead of automatic number
 * show warning when use try to load images if there is any labelled image already loaded.
 *
+* Tool to draw points in straight line (eg nose, chin, eyebrows' center)
 * draw the line between landmark points
 * Highlight empty button when there is any point in box